Election Day is Tuesday, November 7, 2023.

 - Find your county board of elections (note: this link takes you to the PA Dept. of State website)

-The county board of elections must get the application for an absentee ballot by Tuesday, May 26, 2020 (the Tuesday before the election).
-The last day for County Boards of Elections to receive voted mail-in and civilian absentee ballots is June 2, 2020 (must be received by 8 P.M.)
+The county board of elections must receive the application for a mail or absentee ballot by Tuesday, October 31, 2023 at 5pm (the Tuesday before the election).
+The last day for County Boards of Elections to receive voted mail-in and civilian absentee ballots is Tuesday, November 7, 2023 (must be received by 8 P.M.
+A USPS postmark is not sufficient.).

 - Find out more about absentee ballots, including emergency absentee ballots, on the PA Dept. of State website